 Assessment Rubric and Judges

-Teams for both Round 1 – Proposed Approach, and Round 2 – Finalists will receive assessment from judges with expertise in analytics, data, data science, and the subject matter expertise including homelessness, youth, and foster care.
+Teams for both Round 1 – Proposed Approach, and Round 2 – Finalists will receive assessment from judges with expertise in analytics, data, data science, and the subject matter expertise including addiction and recovery.
 The assessment rubric includes (but is not limited to) the following dimensions:

 • Problem Definition